top of page

 Period, 1295-1069 BC

-with hunched shoulders, thin limbs and a walking stick in his free hand.
+This pot-sherd shows a farmer with baskets or sacks slung over his shoulder.
+The man is depicted as bald, with stooped shoulders, thin limbs and a walking stick in his free hand.

 CambridgeBartlow20May_010-9.jpg